 Abstract

-Using R in submissions to healthcare regulators often requires documentation showing that the quality of the programming packages used was adequately assessed.
-This can pose a challenge in R where many of the commonly used tools are open source.
-Through this paper, we will highlight the R Validation Hub's risk assessment framework for R packages that has been utilized by key pharma companies across the industry.
-We also showcase the products our working groups have developed including the {riskmetric} R package that evaluates the risk of an R package using a specified set of metrics and validation criteria, the {riskassessment} app that augments the utility of the {riskmetric} package within a Shiny app front end, and the repositories workstream that is working to develop a technical framework to maintain a 'repository' of R packages with accompanying evidence of their quality and the assessment criteria.
-Lastly, we will discuss the newly instituted Communications Workstream that seeks to bring individuals who are interesting in R Validation within the industry together in a variety of forums.
-All our work is designed to facilitate the use of R within a highly regulated space and ease the burden of using R packages within a validated environment.
+Healthcare regulators require documentation showing that the quality of the programming packages used was adequately assessed.
+This can pose a challenge when using R or other open-source software for submissions.
+This paper will highlight the R Validation Hub's risk assessment framework for R packages that has been utilized by various companies across the pharmaceutical industry.
+We showcase the products other working groups have developed: The {riskmetric} R package evaluates the risk of an R package using a specified set of metrics and validation criteria.
+The {riskassessment} app augments the utility of the {riskmetric} package within a Shiny app front end.
+Furthermore, the repositories workstream develops a technical framework to maintain a 'repository' of R packages with accompanying evidence of their quality and the assessment criteria.
+Lastly, we will discuss updates from the newly instituted Communications Workstream that seeks to bring individuals who are interested in R Validation together in a variety of forums and foster exchange across the industry.
+All of our work is designed to facilitate the use of R within a highly regulated space and ease the burden of using R packages within a validated environment.

 Introduction